Dopeamin/bigdata_project/README.md

 ### 0. Launching the container:

-Run these scripts (8080 will be used to receive http requests) to create the containers:
+Run these scripts (3002 will be used to receive http requests) to create the containers:

-`docker pull liliasfaxi/spark-hadoop:hv-2.7.2`
+`docker build`

 `docker network create --driver=bridge hadoop`

-`docker run -itd --net=hadoop -p 50070:50070 -p 8088:8088 -p 7077:7077 -p 16010:16010 -p 8080:8080 --name hadoop-master --hostname hadoop-master liliasfaxi/spark-hadoop:hv-2.7.2`

-`docker run -itd --net=hadoop -p 8040:8042 --name hadoop-slave1 --hostname hadoop-slave1 liliasfaxi/spark-hadoop:hv-2.7.2`

-`docker run -itd --net=hadoop -p 8041:8042 --name hadoop-slave2 --hostname hadoop-slave2 liliasfaxi/spark-hadoop:hv-2.7.2`
+`docker-compose up`

 ### 1. Setting up hadoop:

-First run your hadoop containers and start the hadoop server :

-`./start-hadoop.sh`

 Then we need to compile the project jar and copy the input files into hadoop to do that :